Helmy2/CleanEntry/Case_Study.md

 ## 4. 🗺️ Navigation

-Navigation is a critical part of the user experience and is designed to be both type-safe and feature-independent.

-- **Feature-Owned Navigation**: The `feature_auth` module defines its own navigation graph (`AuthNavHost.kt`) and destinations (`AuthDestination.kt`).
-This makes the entire feature self-contained and reusable.
-The main `:app` module simply includes this feature-specific graph into the top-level navigation.

-- **Type-Safe Destinations**: We use a `sealed class` to define all navigation routes.
-This eliminates raw string routes, preventing common runtime crashes from typos and making navigation logic easier to refactor.

-- **Returning Results**: To pass data back from one screen to another (e.g., from the `CountryCodePickerScreen`), we use the `NavController`'s `SavedStateHandle`.
-The destination screen sets a result in the `SavedStateHandle` of the _previous_ screen, which then observes this handle to receive the data.
-This is the modern, lifecycle-aware, and recommended way to handle screen results in Jetpack Compose.
+Navigation is handled natively on each platform but is driven by logic from the shared`ViewModels`.

+- **iOS:**The`iosApp`uses a SwiftUI`NavigationStack`managed by a coordinator (
+  `AuthCoordinatorView`).
+Navigation events are triggered by callbacks passed to the shared Compose UI or by observing state from the shared`ViewModels`.

+- **Android & Desktop:**The`androidApp`and`desktop`targets use Jetpack Compose Navigation with a type-safe graph defined in`AuthNavHost.kt`.

+This approach ensures that navigation feels completely native on each platform while the decision of _when_to navigate remains part of the shared business logic.

-## 5. 🧪 Testing Strategy
+## 5. 🧪 Quality Assurance

-A robust testing strategy ensures the app is reliable and maintainable.
+### Testing Strategy

+The project includes a suite of unit tests to ensure the logic is correct and prevent regressions.

-- **Domain Layer**: UseCases are tested with pure JUnit tests to verify all business logic.
-This layer should have the highest test coverage.
+- **Domain Layer**: UseCases are tested with pure JUnit tests in`commonTest`to verify the business logic.

-- **Presentation Layer**:

-    - **Reducers** are tested to ensure all possible state transitions are correct.
-Since they are pure functions, these tests are simple and fast.
+- **Presentation Layer**: Reducers are tested to ensure state transitions are correct.
+ViewModels are tested using MockK and Turbine.

-    - **ViewModels** are tested using libraries like **MockK** (for mocking dependencies like UseCases) and **Turbine** (for testing `StateFlow` emissions).
-These tests verify that the ViewModel correctly handles events and produces the expected state changes and side effects.

-- **UI Layer**:

-    - Stateless **`Screen`** composables are tested with Compose UI tests.
-We can provide mock `State` objects to verify that the UI renders correctly in all possible states (loading, error, success, etc.).
+### Continuous Integration (CI)

-    - End-to-end user flows are tested to ensure the integration between the UI, ViewModel, and other components works as expected.
+The project includes a CI pipeline using GitHub Actions.
+The workflow automatically runs all unit tests on every pull request to the`dev`branch, ensuring code quality and stability.o ensure the integration between the UI, ViewModel, and other components works as expected.